 Stock option financing lenders can potentially make funds available for you to exercise your stock options.

 For example, if you borrow $50,000 to exercise your stock options at a $10 strike price, and then the actual stock price goes up to $20 per share, you could then potentially sell your stock for $100,000.
 In addition to repaying the loan, there are typically taxes and fees associated with the loan or sale of shares.
-However, a sale could potentially yield a profit that might make employee stock option financing worth it.
+However, though not guaranteed, a sale could potentially yield a profit that might make employee stock option financing worth it.

 The specifics of the repayment can differ depending on the stock option financing terms.
 Two common structures include:

-• Equity repayment
+Equity repayment

-Some stock option financing providers offer paths to access funds to exercise your stock options in exchange for a percentage of your equity (i.e., the shares obtained by exercising your options) if your company has a liquidity event, such as an initial public offering (IPO).
+Some stock option financing providers offer paths to access funds to exercise your stock options in exchange for a percentage of your equity (i.e., the shares obtained by exercising your options) if your company has a liquidity event, such as an IPO.
 If that never occurs and your stock loses its value, you might not have to repay the loan, but that of course depends on the terms of the specific loan.
 (In many cases, these providers also charge fees in addition to the equity percentage.)

 While that might sound like a sweetheart deal, the devil is in the details.
 Some stock option lenders take 40% (or more) of your equity, so you could potentially be forfeiting gains in exchange for the downside protection of not having to self-fund.

-• Flat fee
+Flat fee

-With this type of loan, you can exercise your stock options and potentially sell right after that exercise, without taking on the valuation and liquidity risks that can come from holding onto your shares.
+This approach allows you to exercise your stock options and potentially sell right after that exercise, without taking on the valuation and liquidity risks that can come from holding onto your shares.

 Another possibility is to take out other types of loans, like a personal loan or a home equity loan, that you can use to finance your stock option exercise.
 However, these types of loans can carry additional risks and costs.
 For example, if you can't pay back your home equity loan due to your company shares losing value, your home could be at risk of foreclosure.